ryanlattanzi/twitter_scraper/README.md

     generate access tokens) into `hidden.py`.
 This is the authorization step that will allow you to access web data through your Twitter account.

-    4. Open `main.py` and configure the mode (right now only 1 and 2 work, and 1 is the most fun to play with) as well as the parameters (mode 1 needs params1 and mode 2 needs params2).
+    4. Open `main.py` and configure the mode (right now only 1 and 2 work, and 1 is the most fun to play with) as well s the parameters (mode 1 needs params1 and mode 2 needs params2).

     5. Run the program and look at the pandas dataframe that is returned as the variable 'df'.